ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `thenCombine` method creates a new stage, that upon completion transforms the given `BiFunction` to the results of this stage _and_ another stage.
+The `thenCombine` method creates a new stage, that upon completion transforms the two results of the previous two stages by the given `BiFunction`.

 ```